DanielWicz/ClippedNoiseSoftmax/README.md

 import torch.nn as nn
 import torch.nn.functional as F

-class NoisySoftmax(nn.Module):
+class ClippedNoiseSoftmax(nn.Module):
-    """
-    A PyTorch module implementing a noisy version of the softmax function, adding noise during training.
+    """A PyTorch module implementing a clipped noise version of the softmax function, adding noise during training, but only when the value is close to the 0.9 and 0.1, which where the gradients are close to 0 and prevents proper training.
        To use this, you have to add it after the Softmax layer.
 By default the noise is applied only for the values that are close to 0.1 or 0.9, and that can be adjusted with parameter `alpha`.
        Creator: Daniel Wiczew
     """

     def __init__(self, stddev=1.0, alpha=0.1, log=False):
         """
-        Initialize the NoisySoftmax module.
+        Initialize the ClippedNoiseSoftmax module.

         Args:
         stddev (float, optional): The standard deviation of the noise.
 Default is 1.0.